slic3r/Slic3r/README.md

         --perimeters        Number of perimeters/horizontal skins (range: 0+, default: 3)
-        --top-solid-layers  Number of solid layers to do for top surfaces (range: 0+, default: 3) --bottom-solid-layers  Number of solid layers to do for bottom surfaces (range: 0+, default: 3) --solid-layers      Shortcut for setting the two options above at once --fill-density      Infill density (range: 0%-100%, default: 40%) --fill-angle        Infill angle in degrees (range: 0-90, default: 45)
+        --top-solid-layers  Number of solid layers to do for top surfaces (range: 0+, default: 3) --bottom-solid-layers  Number of solid layers to do for bottom surfaces (range: 0+, default: 3) --min-shell-thickness  Minimum thickness of all solid shells (range: 0+, default: 0) --solid-layers      Shortcut for setting the two options above at once --fill-density      Infill density (range: 0%-100%, default: 40%) --fill-angle        Infill angle in degrees (range: 0-90, default: 45)